Go Back

 Authentic Takoyaki (Osaka's Octopus Balls)

 Crispy on the outside and creamy on the inside, Takoyaki is a signature dish from Osaka, Japan.
-Enjoy the concentrated umami flavor from the dashi broth in each ball.
+Enjoy the concentrated umami flavor of the dashi stock in each ball.

 No ratings yet